SnehaAnand0512/Rem-Word/Test Plan and Output/test cases and output for menu/test plan.md

 3. View all data- allows user to view data related to all the websites / apps.
 4. Exit console

-These functions awas exclusively tested for thier proper functioning
+These functions were exclusively tested for thier proper functioning